 Inside the Virgin Australia Gold Coast lounge

-We’ll also be sure to share more images of the Virgin Australia Gold Coast lounge when it reopens for business sometime in 2021.
+We’ll also be sure to share more images of the Virgin Australia Gold Coast lounge down the track.

 Virgin Australia’s international lounge network

 Virgin Australia partners with other operators for its international lounge network, both in Australia and overseas.
 Due to the evolving travel situation at present, many of these lounges will not be open right now.

 We’ll update this section with the relevant info once international travel resumes again.

 1. Through a credit card

 Unlike Qantas in recent years, Virgin have kept lounge access from credit cards pretty tight.
 Only two personal cards from American Express and one other Visa card offer any kind of lounge benefit.

 The American Express Platinum Charge has unlimited access for you and a guest included as part of its expansive benefits for a high annual fee.

 Unfortunately, we have confirmed with Virgin Australia’s Lounge Coordinator that the American Express Platinum Card lounge benefits cannot be combined with any other form of unlimited lounge entry.